-To watch more than 150 UC public talks from the last decade, visit our YouTube channel or click below to watch one of our recent talks from 2020:
+To watch more than 150 UC public talks from the last decade, visit our YouTube channel or click below to watch one of our recent talks:

 What do a mathematician, a chemist, an epidemiologist and a law expert have in common?
 These University of Canterbury (UC) academics are all involved in vital aspects of the global fight against the Covid-19 pandemic.

 Professor Michael Plank, Mathematics and Statistics, UC Engineering

 Associate Professor Arindam Basu, School of Health Sciences, UC Education Health & Human Development